 In addition to offering companies the MSP/Cloud Verify examination, the MSPAlliance also has the capability to provide Statement on Standards for Attestation Engagements (SSAE 16) audit reports.
 While the MSP/Cloud Verify certification is globally recognized for cloud and manage service excellence, sometimes our members (including their customers) are asked for a SSAE 16 audit.
 Our approach is unique in that we can issue a SSAE 16 audit based on the principles and controls embodied in the MSP/Cloud Verify program.

-By blending the Unified Certification Standard (UCS) and the SSAE 16, the “dual certification” offers managed services companies a cost-effective and comprehensive audit that is specific to your profession.
+By blending the MSP/Cloud Verify program and the SSAE 16 together, this “dual certification” offers companies a cost-effective and comprehensive audit that is specific to your profession.